DHHS Blunder Could Cost Millions! “Oops I Did It Again!”

 However, DHHS could be liable for multiple violations of multiple provisions and a violation of each provision can be counted separately.
 So, theoretically, DHHS could be liable for multiple violations of up to $1.5 million cap for each violation, which would result in a total penalty well above $1.5 million.

 The other question is whether the federal government will hold a state liable for such HIPAA violations.
 I don’t know the answer to this, but it would seem fundamentally unfair if HIPAA applies to people and companies, but not the state.

 Then, again, how many of you want our tax dollars going toward paying these HIPAA penalties?

 You can also see this story on WRAL.
 (Yes, I was interviewed 🙂 )

 Will Aldona Wos also have a $7.5 million “oops” like Captain Smith?
 Because, regardless who committed the “oops,” Wos is captain of the ship.
 It is believed that Capt.
 Smith went down with the Titanic.

-Posted on January 8, 2014, in Accountability, DHHS, Federal Government, HIPAA, Legal Analysis, Legislation, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Recipients, Medicaid Recipients Under 21, NC, North Carolina, Tax Dollars, Taxes, Taxpayers and tagged Aldona Wos, Breach of HIPAA, DHHS, DHHS Blunder, Division of Medical Assistance, Health care provider, HIPAA, HIPAA Penalties, Medicaid, Medicaid Cards, Medicaid recipients, Medicaid Tax Dollars, North Carolina, North Carolina Department of Health and Human Services, Tax Dollars, WRAl.
+Posted on January 8, 2014, in Accountability, Federal Government, HIPAA, Legal Analysis, Legislation, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Recipients, Medicaid Recipients Under 21, NC, NC DHHS, North Carolina, Tax Dollars, Taxes, Taxpayers and tagged Aldona Wos, Breach of HIPAA, DHHS Blunder, Division of Medical Assistance, Health care provider, HIPAA, HIPAA Penalties, Medicaid, Medicaid Cards, Medicaid recipients, Medicaid Tax Dollars, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, Tax Dollars, WRAl.
 Bookmark the permalink.
 1 Comment.